blahajjessie/kakaw/api-docs/interface/server-socket.md

 - `index` (number): the number of the question being started.
 - `score` (number): player’s current score, the host will receive garbage
 - `username`: the name of the player
-- `totalQuestions`: the total number of questions in the quiz (TODO)
+- `totalQuestions`: the total number of questions in the quiz

 ## `endQuestion`